Parthjhaveri/odd-space/README.md

-# odd-space
+# OddSpace

-####An Website that highlights oddities, conundrums and bizarre phenomenon of the cosmos
+#### A Website that highlights oddities, conundrums and bizarre phenomenon of the cosmos

 ### Tech Stack:
 - React JS